olekaspt/SA_Assignment04/README.md

 * 60% GMOCK example and LIbrary break up code.
 * 20% Report.
 Items prefaced with (REPORT) are items that should be in PDF report as well as peer review.

+# Submission
+* PDF of Report
+* Zip of your code submissions of the library breakup, as well as the GMOCk example.
+You can do one or two zips.